pschool-in/curriculum/content/grammar/pronoun/pronoun-passages.md

 (pronoun-4)

 The words ending in _-self_(singular) and _-selves_ (plural) that are used when the subject and the object of the sentence are the same are called _reflexive pronouns_.
-They tell us the _doer_ and the _receiver_ of the action is the same person.
+They tell us the _doer_ and the _receiver_ of the action are the same person.

 In simple terms, reflexive pronouns tell us that someone is doing something on his/her own.

 Here in this sentence - she(doer) made herself(receiver) a cup of tea, the reflexive pronoun _herself_ refers back to _she_.
 That means a person who does the action and receives it is the same.

 Examples of reflexive pronouns in singular and plural forms are: